 Horse Chestnut Bonsai Pruning

-After about a year, the seedlings will be about 4-6 inches (10-15 cm.) tall.
+After about a year, the seedlings will be about 4 to 6 inches (10-15 cm.) tall.
 In the successive year, when the plant sprouts, cut off most of the leaves with the exception of three pairs.
 Keep the dormant buds which grow smaller leaves.
 This is a signal to the plant to push out smaller leaves next time.
 Keep pruning leaves until midsummer, any leaves growing after this can be left until the following year.

 When the plant outgrows its small transplant pot, it’s time to repot.
 First, cut back about two-thirds of the taproot and then repot the plant in a well-draining bonsai soil.
 In the next year, remove the first leaves to emerge but keep a piece of the stem attached to the plant.
 Pruning allows the branches to grow.
 After four years, the tree can be wired.